 Also referred to as back ribs or sometimes even loin ribs, these are taken from the top of the rib cage and can be found between the spareribs and the spin.

 Baby back ribs are meatier than spare ribs, which makes them a popular choice for a lot of BBQ fans.
 They take less time to cook though, so can be a great option to go for if you’re cooking for a large group of people who need pleasing quickly.

-Also sometimes referred to as side ribs, spareribs are taken from the rib cage close to the belly, and below the baby back ribs.
-These contain less meat than baby back ribs, but they contain more fat, which makes them perfect for smoking.
+Also sometimes referred to as side ribs, these are taken from the rib cage close to the belly and below the baby back ribs.
+These contain less meat than baby back ribs, but they contain more fat which makes them perfect for smoking.

 St Louis Style Ribs

 These are actually spare ribs, but with the cartilage, rib tips, and sternum all removed.
-These trimmed down ribs are more rectangular in shape.
+This trimmed down cut is more rectangular in shape than other types.

 How to Prepare BBQ Ribs

-To start off we need to wash and cut our ribs to get them ready for smoking.
-Start by rubbing the ribs under a cold water tap, washing off any loose fat or bits of bone that can sometimes find their way onto ribs.
-Dab dry with paper towels afterwards.
+To start off we need to wash and cut the meat to get it ready for smoking.
+Start by rubbing the ribs under a cold water tap, washing off any loose fat or bits of bone that can sometimes find their way onto the meat’s surface.
+Dab dry with a paper towel afterwards.

 With meat scissors or a knife, cut off any loose bits or strings of meat of fat.
 This is important because if you leave these on then they might burn up while the ribs are cooking, leaving unpleasant bits of charred meat or fat on your food.

-Perhaps one of the most important stages here is to remove the membrane of the ribs.
+Perhaps one of the most important stages here is to remove the membrane.
 This is a tough layer of fat that sits on the underside of the ribs.
-It’s important to do this because the fat could melt or render while cooking, making the ribs tough and sometimes almost inedible.
+It’s important to do this because the fat could melt or render while cooking, making the meat tough and sometimes even inedible.